:max_bytes(150000):strip_icc()/LIQUORS-8-best-beer-fridges-4843889-02cbfd9ce7d5444bad0e5e4b9fa14523.jpg)

 Expensive

 Lanbo’s Dual-Zone Wine and Beverage Cooler offers 5.93 cubic feet of storage space and can hold up to 70 12-ounce cans or 33 standard Bordeaux bottles.
 Featuring an extra-wide design (29.5 x 23.6 x 34.5 inches), the fridge's two zones and double doors let you chill beverages to two different temperatures at once—use one for icy cold beers and the other for slightly chilled wines.
+This way, you don't have to decide whether your beer will be too cold or too warm depending on what the wine wants, and vice versa.

 A dual-temperature fridge is a big draw for Grey.
 “If I had to buy a new beer fridge, I would install two fridges: one for cellaring beer at 50 degrees and the other for cans of beer I want to drink fresh at 40 degrees.”